13 Best Geckoboard Alternatives in 2026 [Tested by Us]

 On the data quality side, Supermetrics handles automated normalization, custom fields, data blending templates, and enrichment rules to keep your data consistent across sources.
 A Connector Builder, currently available as an add-on, lets technically proficient teams create custom integrations using a low-code JSON configuration.

-Supermetrics now also offers its own dashboards with cross-source data blending in single widgets and widget-level filtering, plus an Insights Agent that turns fragmented marketing data into plain-language analysis.
+Supermetrics now offers its own native dashboards with cross-source data blending in single widgets and widget-level filtering, plus an Insights Agent.
+The agent helps to turn fragmented marketing data into plain-language analysis, positioning Supermetrics AI closer to an explainer layer than a raw data puller.

-The MCP server now available across all modern packages enables AI tools like ChatGPT and Claude to query your live marketing data directly.
-And Data Activation, built on the acquired Relay42 platform, closes the loop by pushing insights back into ad platforms for execution.
+MCP server is also now available, enabling AI tools like ChatGPT and Claude to query your live marketing data directly.

 But Supermetrics is still primarily built for data and technical teams.
 Data mapping, transformation, and connector configuration require comfort with technical concepts.
 For marketers who want to blend and organize data without technical support, the workflow is steeper than most alternatives on this list.